-Postcodes:- what can they do for us?
+Postcodes: how do they work and what can they do for us?

+It all started during the reign of Queen Victoria.
 London’s population grew rapidly throughout the 19th century.
-In 1800 the population was just over 1 million.
-By 1900 the population was over 6 million.
+In 1800 the population was just over 1 million, but by 1900 the population was over 6 million.
 The amount of post carried reflected the rise in population.
 In 1854 The Postmaster General, Charles Canning, set up a committee to investigate how best to divide London in order to route and distribute mail more efficiently.

 The problem was not trivial, in 1856 the London population of about 3 million received 100 million items of post.
 The project, managed by Sir Rowland Hill, came up with a nearly circular area drawn 12 miles around the central post office near St Paul’s Cathedral.
 This was divided into 10 districts.

-1857/8: London is divided into 10 districts.
+1857/8: London is divided into 10 districts

-- South East (SE), South (S), South West (SW), West (W) and North West (NW).
+East Central (EC), West Central (WC), North (N), North East (NE), East (E), South East (SE), South (S), South West (SW), West (W) and North West (NW).

 - 1864/5: Liverpool split into Northern, Eastern, Southern, and Western districts.